 Field-hunting tip

-Look in oxidized zones of zinc-rich hydrothermal ore deposits country — that is the host setting where goslarite typically forms.
+Look in oxidized zones of zinc-rich hydrothermal ore deposits country, the host setting where goslarite typically forms.
 If you start seeing sphalerite, pyrite, melanterite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crusts, efflorescences, stalactitic habit, so train your eye for that shape before scanning the outcrop.